-The most popular pug crosses are:
+Some of the most popular pug crosses are:

 1. Pug Tzu – A cross between a Pug and a Shih Tzu.
 As its parents are so dramatically different in appearance, Pug-Tzu puppies’ coat varies from the short, black or fawn in colour coat of the pug, to the long and colourful coat of the Shih Tzu, and everything in between.
 Both parent breeds are happy, friendly dogs, and so the Pug Tzu tends to be much the same (though, as with all cross breeds, nothing is guaranteed).
-This does, however, mean they don’t make very good watch dogs, as they tend to like everyone they meet.
-This is another house dog and requires very little exercise.
+This does, however, mean they don’t make very good watchdogs, as they tend to like everyone they meet.
+This is another house dog and requires little exercise.
 As both parent breeds suffer from breathing problems, there is a high risk the Pug Tzu puppy will as well.

 2. Pugalier – A cross between a Pug and a Cavalier King Charles Spaniel, also known as a Cavapug.
 They have been specially bred to look a lot like Pugs, but have a longer nose to reduce breathing problems.
 Again, this cannot be guaranteed with cross-breeds, but Pugaliers do tend to have fewer health issues than their Pug parents.
-With both parents being very friendly breeds who love their humans, dogs don’t come much more affectionate than the Pugalier.
+With both parents being friendly breeds who love their humans, dogs don’t come much more affectionate than the Pugalier.
 They are calmer and easier to train than Pugs and are very small, which makes them great for families with young kids.

 3. Puggle – a cross between a Pug and a Beagle.
-It originated in the 1980s, as part of experimentation in dog breeding by U.S breeders.
+It originated in the 1980s, as part of experimentation in dog breeding by US breeders.
 Although they are a cross-breed, Puggles can still suffer from health issues common to both their parent breeds, such as cherry eye, epilepsy and hip dysplasia.
 Like all cross-breeds, their physical characteristics can vary depending on which parent breed is dominant, and these can determine whether they might also suffer from health issues specific to one parent breed (such as breathing problems for Puggles with Pug-like snouts).
 That said, they make excellent pets by combining the skills and intellect of the beagle with the playfulness and energy of the pug.